isaaclee12/Cyclic-MERN-Starter-Kit/README.md

 - Paste the connection string in the Variables tab in Cyclic
 - Set/create the variable "PORT" to "2121" in the Variables tab in Cyclic
 - This will allow your application to connect to your MongoDB cluster
-- Set/create the variable "NODE_ENV" and set it to "--production"
+- Set/create the variable "NODE_ENV" and set it to "production"

 No need to re-deploy afterwards.
 The serverless nature of Cyclic will cause your app to load your variables in on the next refresh.